crankbird/artisanal-intelligence.info/_posts/2025-04-15-visualising-the-future.md

 approach is needed to address that item today to prepare ourselves for what may happen in the future.

-## Bringing it all together – The Magic Roundabout
+## Bringing it all together – The Magic Roundabout™ schematic”

 Now that we have all of these requirements clarified, how can we create a tool that effectively and visually pleasingly communicates all of these with the data we already have or can be gathered easily using commonly available tools with minimal need for enablement?

-The answer is “The Magic Roundabout”.
+The answer is “The Magic Roundabout™ schematic”.
 This combines categories, watchlist items, impact scores, and McKinsey Horizons into a “Sunburst” diagram available to every user of the Microsoft Office suite of products.
 The underlying dataset is an elementary Excel spreadsheet